The latest updates on City's response to Coronavirus.

 - Please be aware that face coverings remain a requirement on London public transport and are a condition of carriage.

 - Wash your hands with soap and water or use hand sanitiser regularly throughout the day.

-- Notify City if you have symptoms of Covid-19, test positive or are self-isolating – you must let us know by completing this form.
+- Notify City if you have symptoms of Covid-19, test positive or are self-isolating – you must let us know by completing a Covid-19 notification form.
+There is a form for students and a form for staff.
 This applies whether you are on campus or working or studying remotely.